UrszulaCzerwinska/DeconICA/docs/Icasso.md

 > We present an explorative visualization method for investigating the relations between estimates from FastICA.
 The algorithmic and statistical reliability is investigated by running the algorithm many times with different initial values or with differently bootstrapped data sets, respectively.
 Resulting estimates are compared by visualizing their clustering according to a suitable similarity measure.
 Reliable estimates correspond to tight clusters, and unreliable ones to points which do not belong to any such cluster

-Icasso procedure can be summarised in a few steps:
+Icasso procedure can be summarized in a few steps:

 1. applying multiple runs of ICA with different initializations
 2. clustering the resulting components
 3. defining the final result as cluster centroids
 4. estimating the compactness of the clusters

 Icasso stabilisation is implemented in MATLAB.
-Despite our best effort we did not suceed to replicate this procedure in an open source language.
+Despite our best effort we did not succeed to replicate this procedure in an open source language.

 ### MSTD measure